-Year 1: Students will work with the DGS to consider their courses in light of possible fields and dissertation topics.
-The DGS will help students prepare a summer reading list.
+Year 1: Students will work with the DA to consider their courses in light of possible fields and dissertation topics.
+The DA will help students prepare a summer reading list.

-Summer: Begin conceiving three fields.
-Students pursuing MA in Public Humanities complete practicum.
+Summer: Begin conceiving three fields..

 Year 2, First Semester: Students will begin reading courses with potential preliminary exam advisors to locate beginning books and questions; in AMST2520, students will workshop their field questions and beginning books, as well as draft a syllabus.